pansap99/gitGuide/README.md

 # git add (command)

-When we've made change in the code we want to add these changes we use ```git add``` to stage them for a commit and then do a commit.
+When we've made change in the code and we want to add these changes we use ```git add``` to stage them for a commit and then do a commit.

 Work locally -> Add Changes -> Commit

-Say you've initilized a git repository and added a python file e.g.
+Say you've initialized a git repository and added a python file e.g.

 <p align="center"> <img title="a title" alt="Alt text" width=500 src="images/touch.png"> </p>